Quenya 

 verb. to insert, to insert; [ᴹQ.] to come in, [ᴱQ.] enter (intr.)

 Neo-Quenya: For purposes of Neo-Quenya, I would assume mitta- can be used intransitively for “enter [= insert oneself]” and transitively for “insert”, with the thing inserted as the direct object and the thing entered in the allative.
 Hence mittanen latil i fendenna “I inserted a key into the door” but mittanen i fendenna “I entered [inserted myself] into the door”.
-The use of the allative in these examples is speculative.
+With no object or allative, it simply means “go/come in”.

 mitta-